Three U.S. Marines Killed in Drowning Accident.

 Luftwaffe Photograph of Londonderry

-This aerial photograph of Londonderry was taken by a German Luftwaffe aircraft on 31st December 1941.
+This aerial photograph of Londonderry was taken by a German Luftwaffe aircraft.

 They have then been able to identify Anti-Aircraft Gun Positions, Barrage Balloons and Military Barracks as well as shipping.
 (I.W.M.
 Photograph)